pieczpaw/mac.io/README.md

  - Second - Dockerfile_alternative is using default CentOS 8 docker container and all stuff is installed during container deployment.

-## Script macquery.py
+## Script
-Script which is checking vendor or mac address is locatet at /mac.io
+Script macquery.py is checking vendor or mac address is locatet at /mac.io

 ## Usage
    python3 /mac.io/macquery.py 00:50:56...

+## Security
+Regarding security we could run container wihtout root privileges + configure SElinux (in case of RedHat, CentOS)